stijnvermeir/mtgcards/manual.md

 The windows will have a default position and size when running for the first time.
 Adjust their position and size to your liking.
 Their state will be saved at exit.

 ### 4. Column width, order and visibility
-The columns will have default sizes and will all be visible on the first run.
+The columns will have default sizes and the most interesting ones will be visible on the first run.
 Resize and move them to your liking.
 You can hide or unhide columns by right-clicking on the header.
 Their state will be saved at exit.

 Features
 --------